THE RISE OF SLOW TRAVELING

 Slow travel incorporates the idea of traveling as a lifestyle.
 If you are working remotely, it is almost impossible to work and explore a new destination as a regular tourist on vacation.
 Odds are when you are on vacation, you have unlimited time to explore as you wish, but when you work and travel you need more time to be in a specific destination to make the most out of your time there since you will be living and working in this city after all.

 In short, slow travel is when you stay at a location for longer periods of time than a standard vacation.
-It is for those that want to really live in a new place to get a more comprehensive experience as to what the place is all about.
+It is for those who want to truly live in a new place to get a more comprehensive experience as to what the place is all about.

-This travel option is for the person that needs more than a week off of work.
-It is a lifestyle movement that includes destinations others go simply for a vacation becoming your lifestyle.
-By working remotely or for short-term periods in each location, it is possible to live, work and travel.
+This travel option is for the person who needs more than a week off of work.
+It is a lifestyle movement that includes living in destinations where others go for a vacation and making it your day-to-day life.
+By working remotely or for short-term periods in each location, it is possible to live, work, and travel in some of the most beautiful and exciting places on earth.

 But it does take time to get used to a new place.
 Plan for that so you don’t stress yourself out and ruin your experience.